LeoSerena/inkShare/README.md

 ### 25/4/22

-- added adding, modif and deletion of books with react
+- implemented adding, modif and deletion of books with react

+### 27/4/22

+- implemented friends adding and deletion